 20. Make care packages for children in foster care.
 (This is a great resource for ideas!)

 To get the free printable as seen above – you’ll get all 20 ideas, with days or without days, plus blanks!
-J Just fill out the box at the end of the post!
+Just fill out the box at the end of the post!

 Overall Goals of Valentine’s Day Countdown